 If you’ve got no plans for summer other than being at home, keeping busy can help with boredom and give you something to talk about to your mates other than the 12 box sets you watched on Netflix.

-Staying busy can include literally anything you can do on a regular basis – going on a long dog walk, learning new recipes, exercising, taking up a new hobby or improving an existing one, reading a book, getting a part-time job, and catching up with friends from school.
+Staying busy can include literally anything – going on a long dog walk, learning new recipes, exercising, taking up a new hobby, reading a book (take a look at content ambassador Frances’ recent piece on falling back in love with reading outside her studies), getting a part-time job, or catching up with friends.
 If you manage to fill each week with activities, you’re more likely to have a productive summer and not find yourself constantly wondering how to pass the time.

 Everyone tends to miss their mates from uni over the summer, no matter how much you keep in touch with each other on the group chat.
 Yet summer is actually a great chance to meet up with friends for a weekend – with a railcard you can get cheap tickets booking 3-4 weeks in advance, and National Express and Megabus also do cheap travel.